PublicSoftTools

 PDF to Word: Step-by-Step

 This direction extracts the text content from each page and writes it into a Word document.
 The output is plain, editable text — ideal when you need to copy, edit, or reuse content from a PDF.
-Note that images, tables with complex borders, and exact column layouts are not preserved; the tool focuses on the text layer.
+Images, tables with complex borders, and exact column layouts are not preserved; the tool focuses on the text layer.

 When to Use Each Direction